twosigma/Cook/cli/README.md

 `cs` looks first for a `.cs.json` file in the current directory, and then for a `.cs.json` file in your home directory.
 The path to this file may also be provided manually via the command line with the `--config` option.

-The file looks something like this:
+There is a sample `.cs.json` file included in this directory, which looks something like this:

 ```json
 {